Motorway Services Online

 The key change in attitude came from the Highways Agency.
 Previously, their role had been to regulate the behaviour of service areas by stopping them doing too much (by building facilities aimed at day-trippers) or too little (by cutting corners).
 By 2013, the Highways Agency was under pressure to facilitate more development by the roadside.
 So they effectively announced that they were abandoning most of their regulatory practices and service areas would be encouraged to build whatever they liked.
 No minimum distance between service areas was provided.

-This means two things: any new motorway service area that does get built will have to be very sympathetic to the local environment if it's to survive the planning process, but also there are very few examples to analyse.
-The key trends appear to be trying not to upset the neighbours while keeping it green, keeping it flexible and selling as much coffee as you can.
+This means two things: any new motorway service area that does get built will have to claim to be very sympathetic to the local environment if it's to survive the planning process, but also there are very few examples to analyse.
+The key trends appear to be trying not to upset the neighbours while appearing to keep it green, keeping it flexible and selling as much coffee as you can.

 Subsequent Changes

 New regulations, published in 2022, briefly mentioned that a service area should be "sympathetic to the character of the site".
 They also vaguely speaks of "high-quality, beautiful and sustainable buildings".
-However, at the same time, outdoor facilities like play areas and picnic areas were removed from the requirements.
+At the same time, outdoor facilities like play areas and picnic areas were removed from the requirements.
+These factors mean a new service area development could cost as much as £155million.